caiannello/Pugputer6309/Hardware/Backplane/README.md

 The connectors are 0.1" pitch, 60-pins, which I think is the same as the cartridge slot on the original Nintendo Famicom.

+Signals are straight passthrough for each pin; there are no swapped signals.
+Power tracves are wider to carry more current, and all four ground pins are connected to a common ground plane.

 Because this connector is not keyed in any way, cards could be inserted backwards, which would definitely be bad!
 For this reason, alignment marks indicating Pin 1 are printed at Pin 1 on each slot as well as the cards